su980818/2021__linux/shell script/Chapter14.Handlin_User_Input.md

 you need to write a script that has to interact with the person running the script, so let learn retrieving data from people.

-1.Passing Parameters
+1. Passing Parameters
-2.Using Special Parameter Variables
+2. Using Special Parameter Variables
-3.Being Shifty
+3. Being Shifty
-4.Working with Options
+4. Working with Options
-5.Standardizing Options
+5. Standardizing Options
-6.Getting User Input
+6. Getting User Input